walnuthq/madara-docs/docs/quickstart/bridge_appchain.md

 * An account on the Appchain to receive the assets.
   * Used value: `0xcdef2e5fe47da355316acc78ad8872a2ff9835c52939a62fa83b4d6ee56b3a`
   * This is the address that should receive the assets.
 You probably need to change this to suit your needs.
-* Assets to send to the bridge.
-  * Used value: `345000001wei`
-  * This has to be larger than the amount we want to send for the receiver to cover bridging fees.
-Using value 345000001 is enough in our setup.

 :::warning
 Never use private keys associated with real assets in commands.
 These examples are for educational purposes only.